michaelrafailyk/IntegerStemFinder/README.md

 - Save the current axis state to a set by clicking the `Save set` button.
 This way you can compare your interpolation strategies without losing any adjustments.
 Six different sets can be saved.
 Sets are names after letters of the Greek alphabet.
 Any set can be removed by clicking the `x` button next to the set name.

-- Move the weight to front by clicking on it anywhere.
+- Bring weight visually to front by clicking on it anywhere.
 It can be useful if the weights are positioned too close and overlap each other.
 - Switch from accurate (two decimal places) to rounded stems and sidebearings by clicking the `Rounded` button.
 - See a visualization of the stem thickness with a sidebearings around it, under the weight.
 - Predefine default weights and its parameters in an array in a JavaScript file.
 Here you can set default axis configuration, such as: amount of weights on axis; weight position and name; weight is master, instance, or hidden; stem and sidebearing values for masters.